open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 parameters to be added.

 This API MUST return a language idiomatic boolean type.
-A returned value of `true` means logging is enabled for the provided arguments, and a returned value of `false` means the logging is disabled for the provided arguments.
+A returned value of `true` means the `Logger` is enabled for the provided arguments, and a returned value of `false` means the `Logger` is disabled for the provided arguments.

 The returned value is not always static, it can change over time.
-The API SHOULD be documented that Logs Bridge API developers needs to call this API each time they generate a `LogRecord` to ensure they have the most up-to-date response.
+The API SHOULD be documented that instrumentation authors needs to call this API each time they [Emit a LogRecord](#emit-a-logrecord) to ensure they have the most up-to-date response.

 ## Optional and required parameters